-Oxfam defines tangible capital and intangible assets as net assets invested in tangible capital and intangible assets, internally restricted net assets and unrestricted net assets.
+Oxfam considers its capital to consist of its net assets invested in tangible capital and intangible assets, internally restricted net assets and unrestricted net assets.

 Oxfam's objective with respect to capital is to fund its tangible capital and intangible assets and to have funds available for future projects and ongoing operations.
 Oxfam manages its capital by transferring unrestricted net assets to internally restricted net assets for specific projects and a contingency reserve for project funding continuity as described below.